ovh/docs/pages/account/customer/ovhcloud-account-connect-saml-sso/guide.en-us.md

 The trust of your ADFS as identity provider is thus established but you still have to add groups to your OVHcloud account.

 > [!warning]
-> If you try to connect at this stage via SSO, you will probably receive a "Not in valid groups" error message.
+> If you try to connect at this stage via SSO, you will probably receive a `Not in valid groups` error message.
 >
 > That is because your OVHcloud account checks if the authenticating user belongs to a group that actually exists on the account.
 >